haskell-distributed/distributed-process/tutorials/ch6.md

 **and** try again at a later time and even wait on the results of multiple RPC calls (to one or _more_ servers) at the same by merging the ports.

-We might wish to block and wait for a reply immediately, treating the API just we would `call`.
-Two blocking operations are provided to simplify this, one of which returns an `ExitReason` on failure, whilst the other crashes (with the given `ExitReason` of course!).
+If we wish to block and wait for a reply immediately (just as we would with `call`), two blocking operations are provided to simplify the task, one of which returns an `ExitReason` on failure, whilst the other crashes (with the given `ExitReason` of course!).
 The implementation is precisely what you'd expect a blocking _call_ to do, right up to monitoring the server for potential exit signals (so as not to deadlock the client if the server dies before replying) - all of which is handled by `awaitResponse` in the platform's `Primitives` module.

 {% highlight haskell %}
 syncSafeCallChan server msg = do